Can I do the YAPs if I am a joint major?

 The cost depends on individual spending habits.
 Typically, however, the overall cost is slightly more than the cost of attending university in Canada if you are paying rent.
 The main additional cost items are the program fee and airfare.
 The main savings involve the lower cost of living in Ghana.
 In addition, many YAP participants receive bursaries each year.

 Does everybody have to stay with host families?
 What happens if it doesn't work out?

 Yes.
 Living with a family in Ghana is essential for becoming immersed in the local culture and society and offers a source of friendships and an entry to social networks, and therefore also a measure of security.
-Potential host families are very carefully screened in advance of the students’ arrival.
+Potential host families are screened in advance of the students’ arrival.
 Students are then matched with host families according to compatibility of lifestyle preferences, interests, and personality.
-In the rare case that students and their selected families don’t get along, a new family is promptly selected.
-Students have the option of moving out of their families after an initial four-six weeks (depending on the program), but almost none do so.
+In the rare case that students and their selected families don’t get along, a new family is selected.

 Do I have to decide on what kind of placement I would like to do before I leave Canada?